On this page

 - 10. Set up your salary sacrifice arrangement

 With 2019/20 turning out to be a financial year like no other, it’s easy to forget about keeping your super and tax affairs in order.
 But that’s a big mistake, as all your paperwork will still be needed when it comes time to lodge your tax return – coronavirus or no coronavirus.

 To help ensure you have maximised the tax benefits available within the super system, here’s SuperGuide’s top 10 tips for this year’s financial year-end (EOFY).

-Even though many banks and financial institutions now offer an instant payment system, electronic fund transfers and BPAY can take a number of days to appear in your super account.
+The key date for making contributions is not when you make the payment, but when it’s received by your super fund.
+Even though many banks and financial institutions now offer instant payments, electronic fund transfers and BPAY can take a number of days to appear in your super account.

 Contributions are considered paid when the super fund receives them.
 Missed payments may attract the super guarantee charge (SGC), which is not tax-deductible.
 For more information, see the ATO website here.